 Transition from ILS to GBAS should be based on an economic assessment, an operational assessment and from a safety and security perspective.
 Cost benefits analysis should be conducted taking on consideration that one GBAS can be used for several runways ends and even in some cases more than one Airports.
-The standard for GBAS CAT II/III is under development.

-5- Cost Benefits Analysis:
+5- Cost Benefits Analysis